arjuna-wenzel/swapi-wars/README.md

 # how can I start it

-To start it locally you have installed all the npm packages and then just run it either with `npm run dev` or if you want the production version first call `npm run build` followed by `npm run start`.
+To start it locally you have to install all the npm packages and then just run it either with `npm run dev` or if you want the production version first call `npm run build` followed by `npm run start`.
 The page then should be available under http://localhost:3000.